Buglife/Buglife-iOS/README.md

 ## Usage

-Build & run your app; you should see a floating Buglife button.
-Tap this button to report a bug; bug reports will be sent directly to your email address!
+Build & run your app.
+Once your app is running, shake your device (\^⌘Z in the simulator) to report a bug!
+Bug reports are sent directly to your email address.

-Don't like the floating Buglife button?
-You can configure Buglife to invoke the bug reporter via manual screenshots or shaking the device.
-See the header docs in [Buglife.h](Buglife.framework/Versions/A/Headers/Buglife.h) for more info!
+Buglife offers numerous customizations & advanced features, including:

+* Different invocation methods (i.e. hook into device screenshots to report a bug)
+* Custom attachments
+* Programmatic view blurring
+* QA Mode
+* String customization
+* Automatic + manual user email collection

+And more.
+Check out the Buglife [documentation page](https://www.buglife.com/docs) for more info!